 A Port of Tauranga pilot boarded the vessel at approximately 5pm on Wednesday and brought the ship in to the Tauranga Container Terminal.
 At about 9pm, Customs NZ unexpectedly shut down operations on the ship and the local Public Health Unit advised Port of Tauranga that our pilot and the stevedores unloading the ship should go home and isolate while awaiting further instructions.

-On Thursday morning, Government agencies have clarified the situation and the Public Health Unit advised us that operations can resume on the vessel and there was no need for workers to isolate.
+On Thursday morning, Government agencies have clarified the situation and the Public Health Unit advised us that operations could resume on the vessel and there was no need for workers to isolate.

 Our primary concern is for the port workers, including our pilots, who have been put in a very stressful situation.
 Victim blaming and abuse is not helpful.